torrinworx/Blend_My_NFTs/README.md

 1. main.py - With ``enableExporter`` set to ``False`` in config.py: Generates the data for your NFT collection.
 2. main.py - With ``enableExporter`` and ``enableAnimations`` set to ``True`` in config.py: Renders and compiles animations.

-## Running main.py - Generating 3D models from a .blend file
+## Running main.py - Generating 3D Models from a .blend file

 Steps to Generate 3D models: